Is My Life Insurance Plan a Tax Shelter? (And if So … So What?)

 Here is how that mathematical calculation applies to a typical IFA:

-2. The Net Cost & Limited-Recourse Debt: When calculating the “net cost” of an arrangement, the Income Tax Act requires the investment to be reduced by any “limited-recourse amounts.”
-For the loan in question to avoid this classification, it must meet strict criteria:
+2. The Net Cost & Limited-Recourse Debt: When calculating the ‘net cost’ of an arrangement, Section 237.1 of the Income Tax Act requires the investment to be mathematically reduced by any ‘prescribed benefits,’ which explicitly includes limited-recourse debt.
+For the loan in question to avoid being classified as a limited-recourse amount under Subsection 143.2(7), it must meet strict statutory criteria:

 • Requirement: The rules require “… bona fide arrangements in writing, at the time the indebtedness arose, for repayment of all principal and interest and the repayment will occur within a reasonable period not exceeding 10 years.”
-Furthermore, the CRA explicitly states that “… in some circumstances the CRA may consider loans repayable within 10 years to be a limited-recourse amount.
-For example, the maximum 10-year time period for repayment cannot be avoided through a series of loans and repayments.”.
+Furthermore, the CRA states that “… the maximum 10-year time period for repayment cannot be avoided through a series of loans and repayments.

-• Commercial Reality: Marketing materials and illustrations often explicitly present these loans as lifelong facilities intended to be “repaid out of the death benefit.”
+• Commercial Reality: Marketing materials and illustrations explicitly present these loans as lifelong facilities intended to be “repaid out of the death benefit.”
+The actual commercial execution perfectly matches this lifelong illustration, not a short-term repayment schedule.

 If the loan is deemed a limited-recourse amount, the resulting calculation is purely mathematical.
 Because, in most cases, the borrowed funds fully offset the premiums paid, the calculated “net cost” drops to exactly $0.
-In this scenario, illustrating even $1 in tax deductions within the first four years against a $0 net cost would cause the arrangement to technically meet the definition of a tax shelter—regardless of any legitimate business or investment use of the loan.
+Illustrating even $1 in tax deductions in any of the first four years against a $0 net cost exposes the client to the severe technical risk that the plan is legally a tax shelter.
+If the CRA assesses the plan as a tax shelter and it is unregistered, the statutory consequences are immediate, retroactive and highly punitive—regardless of any legitimate business or investment use of the loan.

 The Consequences of an Unregistered Tax Shelter